 - How thick materials do you want to weld?

-- Do you need a machine that is eas
+- Do you need a machine that is easily portable?

 - How much money and time you have, to invest?

 Before You make final decision definitely take a look at my guide: How To Get Started With Welding.
-It might clear thing out to you.
+It might help to clarify things for you.